jaredmaks23/nftags-anftagApp-web3-blockchain/README.md

 *Fig 13: Shows how NFTags are tracked*

 **Web3 Wallet Integration**
-Leveraging web3 python library, Users are able to be connected to the web3 blockchain infrustructure such as Eutherium.
-Users can link their web3 wallet by adding their wallet addresses; such as MetaMask, and demonstrate how to customize NFT metadata on the blockchain using smart contracts with the help of Infura and Eutherium network testnets such as Rinkeby and sepolia.
+Leveraging web3 python library, Users are able to be connected to the web3 blockchain infrustructure such as Ethereum.
+Users can link their web3 wallet by adding their wallet addresses; such as MetaMask, and demonstrate how to customize NFT metadata on the blockchain using smart contracts with the help of Infura and Ethereum network testnets such as Rinkeby and Sepolia.
 Users can access deployed contracts and potentially modify NFT metadata for their own use in the blockchain for NFTags.

 ![wallet-nft](https://github.com/user-attachments/assets/6c758311-5d76-4813-91b9-8977d551f111)
 *Fig 14: Shows mobile view of the NFTag app wallet integration*